mikecamara/adversarial-machine-learning-attacks/todo/README.md

 - References
 ```
 * <del>Create Table of contents </del> [Here](../table-of-contents/README.md)
-* Go to the University of Tartu to replace car batteries
 * Work on the intermediate presentation and technical demo
-* Duplicate paper, and implement ART in the code base compare results with and without ART
+* Explain what is IBM ART and how can be useful for us
 * Ask Maarja Kungla about the fact that my supervisor is not in the Dist.
 Seminar and warn the fact that I'm up to date with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is
 located; if it is the Chair of SE & IS, take ‘Research Seminar in Software Engineering’ (LTAT.05.023) 🤔
 *  Focus on Literature Review
 * Investigate IBM Adversarial Robustness Toolbox
 * Create initial research questions
 * First selection of papers
-* Explain what is IBM ART and how can be useful for us
 * Post updated DonkeyCar code of working car to GitHub
+* Duplicate paper, and implement ART in the code base compare results with and without ART
 <hr>

 ## Week 3